Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction: Discussion

+UNITS is designed for splitting-based self-supervised MRI reconstruction approaches, where acquired measurements are divided into subsets that serve as network inputs or supervision signals.
+Within this scope, different methods can be described by specifying the undersampling mechanism, the number and assignment of re-undersampled subsets, the dependence between subsets, and the reconstruction backbone.
+The theoretical results apply when the training objective follows the splitting-based loss considered in Section~\ref{sec:risk_characterization} and satisfies the corresponding sampling conditions.

+Representative examples are shown in the supplementary figures.
+SSDU (Fig.~S3) corresponds to the case of a fixed initial mask, two strictly complementary subsets, and a deterministic re-undersampling strategy.
+ZS-SSL (Fig.~S4) follows the same measurement-splitting principle in a subject-specific setting, with an additional validation subset for early stopping.
+SSDiffRecon (Fig.~S5) also adopts a two-subset splitting strategy, but replaces the unrolled reconstruction network with a diffusion-based denoiser.

-UNITS provides a generalizable and flexible framework that unifies a wide range of existing self-supervised MRI reconstruction approaches within a single, theoretically justified paradigm.
-Many prior methods can be interpreted as special cases of UNITS by specifying particular sampling distributions and learning strategies.
-Consequently, UNITS enhances the interpretability of earlier self-supervised methods, many of which were developed empirically or heuristically, and further establishes UNITS as a standardized benchmark for systematic comparison across reconstruction strategies.
+Therefore, UNITS enhances the interpretability of earlier self-supervised methods, many of which were developed empirically or heuristically, and further establishes UNITS as a standardized benchmark for systematic comparison across reconstruction strategies.